ropensci/rcites/README.md

 ### Installation

-So far, the only version available is the development version that could be installed vias the `devtools` package:
+So far, the only version available is the development version that could be installed via the `devtools` package:

 ```R
 devtools::install_github("ibartomeus/rcites")